day50-dev/sidechat/README.md

  * /sshot [text]

-    allows you to take an imagemagick import screenshot
+    Allows you to take an imagemagick import screenshot.
+Your model needs to be multi-modal and support image attachments.

     Example:

     /sshot So you see here, I've set up the aws credentials, and it's still not working.
 Is there anything more I need to do?
  * /off

    stops sending tmux screen output every time